Spending 10-days abroad to learn about environmental sustainability.

 I spent my first year at the Castle.
 I’ve been to four Olympic Games and I’ve traveled to 26 different countries.
 But of all these amazing experiences, my trip to Iceland with The GREEN Program was the best one yet.

 This 10-day summer adventure was focused on renewable energy and sustainability.
-As an upper-year environmental studies and geography student, this focus was exactly what I was looking for in a study abroad experience.
+As an upper-year environmental study and geography student, this focus was exactly what I was looking for in a study abroad experience.

-As an upper-year environmental studies and geography student, this focus was exactly what I was looking for in a study abroad experience.
+As an upper-year environmental study and geography student, this focus was exactly what I was looking for in a study abroad experience.

 My fellow students on the trip taught me so much.
 Participants were from diverse backgrounds, but all were passionate about sustainability.
 I discussed nuclear energy with an engineering student from Texas A&M, green building with an architecture student from UBC and a geology student from Georgia Tech.
 These students truly are the future leaders of the sustainability movement.